sarahgarber3-collab/capstone-api-grocery-quarterfoods/README.md

 One piece of logic I'm proud of is in ShoppingCartService.addToCart().
 Rather than always inserting a new row, it checks whether the product is already in the user's cart and either inserts a new row (quantity 1) or increments the existing quantity:

 Setup
-Run the appropriate .sql script in MySQL Workbench to create the database Update application.properties with your database name/credentials Run the Spring Boot application
+1.Run the appropriate .sql script in MySQL Workbench to create the database 2.Update application.properties with your database name/credentials 3.Run the Spring Boot application
-Use Insomnia (or the included frontend) to interact with the A
+4.Use Insomnia (or the included frontend) to interact with the A